bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 string to `"--- reloading files ---"`.
 You will see a likewise change of behavior in the console.
 You can adjust the timing as you prefer.

-your changes below, **you don't have to reload the browser**.
+This can be a little hard to get used to, but remember that as you make your changes below, **you don't have to reload the browser**.

-remove the code above or comment out the `startReloading` line like
+If this isn't for you or if you need to turn it off, just remove the code above or comment out the `startReloading` line like
 so: